In this Guide

 This entry-level acoustic is made by Takamine’s budget partner brand, Jasmine.
 It’s simple, no nonsense, and has quickly earned a reputation as a great budget acoustic for new players.
 With great tone and quality woods, it’s no surprise to us that the S35 is now Amazon’s best-selling acoustic guitar!

 It’s extremely inexpensive.
 At about half the price of the Squier set, this Jasmine guitar is the ultimate in affordability.
-It’s well under $100, but doesn’t look or sound like it.
+It doesn’t look or sound like it’s on the cheaper side, though.

 While many budget guitars are plain, and have borderline white finishes on the top, the Jasmine has a warm, rich color that just looks nicer than other entry level options.
-In terms of fit and finish, it can compete with acoustics at the $200 level, and doesn’t have any obvious “cheapness” about it.
+In terms of fit and finish, it can compete with acoustics at the $200 level.

 It sounds good, too!
 The top is laminated spruce, while the back and sides are made from nato wood.
 The combination provides strong, bright tone with a full range.
 It’s great for new players to explore and find their own sound.
 It’s priced at the toy level, but sounds as good as the $100+ models.